jerrywang2352/Mortgage_Pooling_Optimization/README.md

 - Maturity Date -- all loans within a pool must have the same maturity_date
 - Loan Term -- all loans within a pool must have the same loan_term
 - FICO -- if combined_fico is not null, then it must be used for all calculations involving FICO scores
-- Property Type -- all loans within a pool must have the same property_type
+- Property Type -- **optional bonus constraint** -- for each pool that restricts its loans to all have the same property_type value, for example if they are all loans for condos ('CO'), then you will receive bonus points for adhering to this optional constraint.
 - **Most Important Of All** -- A loan can be in at most **one** pool
 ### Pool Classes and Constraints
 There are ten pool classes.
 Each class has a set of constraints that determine which